RobolinkInc/doc-v3/docs/CoDroneEDU/Python/page4.md

 :::

 #### Description
 This is a getter function which returns the current Z angle from the drone.
-This is angle is the "yaw" direction.
+This is angle is the "yaw" direction. **NOTE:** The drone's angle values are reset to 0 when drone takes off or battery is re-inserted.

 #### Syntax
 ``get_z_angle()``